Skip to main content

 To be honest, I remember that process being quite overwhelming at first.
 I struggled to find ways to become more independent as a newly-injured 17-year-old quadriplegic, but at first, my mom had to do everything for me.
 That included dressing, bathing, personal care, bowel and bladder management, driving, cooking, and more.

 However, about a year after my injury, I took regaining my independence much more seriously.
 Truthfully, I think my spinal cord injury hurt my mom as much as it both physically and mentally affected me.
-She just wanted to make it as easy as possible on me.
+She just wanted to make it as easy as possible for me.
 Still, I knew if I wanted to become more independent with my spinal cord injury, it was time to “cut the cord.”

 Learning From Peers with Spinal Cord Injuries